amureborn/Absolute-Enable-Copy/README.md

 A powerful Chrome extension designed to revolutionize your browsing experience by enabling right-click and copy functionalities on restricted websites and extracting text from images.

-CopyRight+: Enable Copy & Image Reader is available in the [Chrome Store](https://chrome.google.com/webstore/detail/copyright%20-enable-right-c/pkoccklolohdacbfooifnpebakpbeipc)
+CopyRight+: Enable Copy & Image Reader is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/copyright%20-enable-right-c/pkoccklolohdacbfooifnpebakpbeipc) & [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/copyright-enable-copy-/inmkjedjdhgpknjogbjomhnbgdccckkg)

 ## What Will Our Chrome Extension Look Like?